 Mechanical removal techniques are often used in conjunction with herbicide treatments.
 Removal of the dead stalks can be accomplished by cutting, burning and hand-pulling.

-(4) Prevention and Protection
+Prevention and Protection

-Ongoing monitoring is an important component to an effective invasive species management program.
 Regularly inspecting your site allows us to catch and resolve invasions before they spread, saving you the expense of another full-scale treatment in the years to come.